jrbrtsn/ban2fail/README.md

 ## Building the Project

 I've tested *ban2fail* on Debian Buster, but it should compile on just about any modern Linux distro.
-It uses the GeoIP package to identify the country of origin for IP addresses.
+It uses *libgeoip* to identify the country of origin for IP addresses, and *libz* to read compressed log files.
 Build and install like so:

 ```
 make release